Skip to main content

 If you connect multiple accounts for the same service (e.g., three different Gmail accounts), you can choose which one is your default.
 If you only have one account connected for a service, it’s automatically your default.

-Privacy guaranteed: Even in teams, other members cannot see or use your personal apps.
+Privacy guaranteed: Even in teams, other members cannot see or use your personal connectors.

 In Agents